 Opportunities, Careers and Prospects

 Nowadays, portrait photographers mostly work on a freelance basis.
 As portraiture is a rather large field, they have to be very versatile indeed.
 They usually have several clients and can respond to requests from individuals (family photos, tourism, weddings etc.), as well as to image requests by companies from the public and private domains (administrations, advertising agencies, press organizations).
+Some portrait photography careers also develop into a fine art direction, involving exhibitions in portrait galleries and photography museums, next to private clients.

 A great number of outlets are thus available but – as for any start-up venture – it takes up to two years before portrait photographers have fully developed their activity and managed to make a name.
 Hence, reliability and excellent interpersonal skills are key for shaping a place within a rather competitive market.